New Electric Bus Fleet Helps PETA Remind Eco-Conscious Commuters Not Just to Peck at Small 'Save the Planet' Ideas but to Go Vegan

 “Eco-friendly buses are a move in the right direction, but they’re chicken feed compared to the impact of going vegan,” says PETA President Ingrid Newkirk.
 “PETA is calling on Albirdy residents to realize that the sky is falling but that we can do our part to save the planet by scratching meat, eggs, and dairy from our meals.”

 According to the United Nations (UN), animal agriculture is responsible for nearly a fifth of human-induced greenhouse-gas emissions.
 A recent UN report cautioned that there are as few as a dozen years left to keep global warming under 1.5 degrees Celsius—which needs to happen if we are to avoid disastrous consequences, both regarding weather and food security.
-The organization has long warned that a global shift to vegan eating is necessary to combat the worst effects of climate change.
+The organization has long warned that a global shift to vegan eating is vital if we are to combat the worst effects of climate change.

 In addition to decreasing their carbon footprint and sparing the lives of nearly 200 animals each per year, people who go vegan reduce their risk of heart disease, diabetes, cancer, obesity, and other health conditions.